APexBlockchainDevelopments/linea-test-token/README.md

 The Linea Test Token dApp is a decentralized application built on the Linea Sepolia network.
 It allows users to interact with the `Linea Test Token` smart contract by minting tokens, withdrawing funds, and updating the admin address.
 The dApp is built with React and integrates with MetaMask for seamless interaction with the blockchain.

 ## **Features**
-- **Mint Tokens**: Users can send ETH in WEI to the contract, which will mint an equivalent amount of Linea Test Token (LTT) at a 1:1 ratio.
+- **Mint Tokens**: Users can send LineaETH to the contract, which will mint an equivalent amount of Linea Test Token (LTT) at a 1:1 ratio.
-- **Withdraw Funds**: The contract owner can withdraw all ETH collected by the contract.
+- **Withdraw Funds**: The contract owner can withdraw all LineaETH collected by the contract.
 - **Update Admin Address**: The contract owner can update the admin address of the contract.
 - **Total Supply Display**: The total supply of Linea Test Token (LTT) is displayed on the dApp, updating in real-time as tokens are minted.
 - **Add Token to MetaMask**: Users can add the Linea Test Token (LTT) to their MetaMask wallet with a single click.